aria-ml/dataeval/docs/source/notebooks/tt_monitor_shift.md

 - Construct [embeddings](../concepts/Embeddings.md) by training a simple neural network
 - Compare the embeddings between a training and operational set
+- Use chunked drift detection to monitor drift across data segments
 - Compare the label distributions between a training and operational set

 ## What you'll learn

 - Learn how to analyze embeddings for operational drift
+- Learn how to use chunked drift detection for temporal monitoring
 - Learn how to analyze label distributions

 ## What you'll need